hiddify/hiddify.com/docs/manager/installation-and-setup/Quick-Installation-on-Microsoft-Azure.md

 <div dir="ltr" markdown="1">

 # Quick Installation on Microsoft Azure
- In this article, we will teach you how to create a dedicated VPN server on Azure via Hiddify panel.
+ In this article, we will teach you how to create a dedicated VPN server on Azure via HiddifyManager.

 ## General idea